surinder2000/Prometheus-and-Grafana-on-Kubernetes/README.md

                 name: grafana-config

-### Create a sevice for exposing Prometheus and Grafana
+### Create a service for exposing Prometheus and Grafana

 Following is the code for creating a service for Prometheus